Mechanical engineering: Composites

 Composites or composite materials are a combination of materials which provide different physical characteristics than either material separately.
 Composite material research within mechanical engineering typically focuses on designing (and, subsequently, finding applications for) stronger or more rigid materials while attempting to reduce weight, susceptibility to corrosion, and other undesirable factors.
 Carbon fiber reinforced composites, for instance, have been used in such diverse applications as spacecraft and fishing rods.

 Mechatronics

 Mechatronics is the synergistic combination of mechanical engineering, electronic engineering, and software engineering.
 The discipline of mechatronics began as a way to combine mechanical principles with electrical engineering.
 Mechatronic concepts are used in the majority of electro-mechanical systems.
 Typical electro-mechanical sensors used in mechatronics are strain gauges, thermocouples, and pressure transducers.

 Nanotechnology

-At the smallest scales, mechanical engineering becomes nanotechnology—one speculative goal of which is to create a molecular assembler to build molecules and materials via mechanosynthesis.
-For now that goal remains within exploratory engineering.
+At the smallest scales, mechanical engineering becomes nanotechnology.
+One speculative goal is to create a molecular assembler to build molecules and materials via mechanosynthesis; however, that goal remains within exploratory engineering.
 Areas of current mechanical engineering research in nanotechnology include nanofilters, nanofilms, and nanostructures, among others.